Sdedelbrock/goschema/README.md

-# goschema
+# go schema
 A library for validating and mutating JSON data into a struct by utilizing go struct tags.
-Design to be a drop in replacement for json.Marshal/json.Unmarshal.
+Designed to be a drop in replacement for json.Marshal/json.Unmarshal.
+Built to help normalize & mutate unsructured json into schema based structured formats suitable for storage.

 `go get github.com/Sdedelbrock/goschema`